Can Akita Live in Hot Weather? (Solved)

 At this point, you should be keeping your Akita indoors with the help of an air conditioner.

 During hot weather, observe your Akita for signs of dehydration and heatstroke.
-If nights surpass these temperatures, make sure you offer him a place indoors.
+If nights surpass these temperatures, offer him a place indoors.

 FAQs